-Most therapeutic, diagnostic, and surgical procedures are represented by a health care procedure codes (HCPCS) Level I current procedure terminology (CPT).
+Most therapeutic, diagnostic, and surgical procedures are represented in the Healthcare Common Procedure Coding System (HCPCS) Level I Current Procedure Terminology (CPT) code.
 Occasionally, a healthcare professional provides a service that is not represented by an existing procedure code.
-In these cases, an unlisted code is appropriate.
-For example, when billing 90999 (unlisted dialysis procedure, inpatient or outpatient), this unlisted code should be used only when coding research assures you that no existing procedure code is appropriate.
+In those cases, an unlisted code is appropriate.
+For example, when billing 90999 (unlisted dialysis procedure, inpatient or outpatient), this unlisted code should be used only when research assures you that no existing procedure code is appropriate.